Online Monitoring of Object Detection Performance During Deployment: Approach Overview

 \section{Approach Overview}

 In this section, we present our approach to online monitoring of object detection performance during the deployment phase.
-We start by formalizing the problem, and then we describe our proposed cascaded neural network architecture that operates on the feature stream generated by the underlying object detection network to monitor its performance in real-time.
+We start by formalizing the problem.
+Then we describe our proposed cascaded neural network architecture that operates on the feature stream generated by the underlying object detection network to monitor its performance in real-time.

-Let us denote an object detection network as $od_{net}$ that is mounted on a driver-less car to detect object of interest like vehicle and pedestrian from the road.
-It takes a continuous stream of images $I = \{I_{1}, I_{2}, \ldots , I_{N}\}$ and detect all possible objects from each $I_{i}$.
+Let us denote an object detection network as $od_{net}$, which is deployed on a driverless car to detect objects of interest like vehicle and pedestrian from the road.
+It takes a continuous stream of images $I = \{I_{1}, I_{2}, \ldots , I_{N}\}$ and detects all possible objects from each $I_{i}$.
 Our goal is to monitor the performance of $od_{net}$ by predicting its mAP continuously over a sliding window of images.

-As described by \cite{azulay2018deep}, modern deep CNN's become unstable when the input image is translated, rescaled or slightly transformed by any other means.
-This observation holds for object detector deployed on a driver-less car too, where the mAP between two consecutive frames might vary significantly because of irrelevant or negligible changes in the viewpoint.
+As described by \cite{azulay2018deep}, modern deep CNN's become unstable when the input image is translated, re-scaled or slightly transformed by any other means.
+This observation holds for object detectors deployed on a driverless car too, where the mAP between two consecutive frames might vary significantly because of irrelevant and negligible changes in the viewpoint.
 As a result, per-frame performance monitoring can raise unnecessary false alarms.
 To mitigate this issue, we are adopting per sliding window performance monitoring, where the mAP between two consecutive windows does not change drastically.
 Hence, the performance monitoring network is expected to produce a consistent prediction by examining a sequence of images.
 To achieve this, we will deploy a second convolutional neural network that will access the internal features of $od_{net}$ to predict the quality of the mAP for each sliding window of images.
-This second network will be referred as performance monitoring network, $pm_{net}$.
+This second network will be referred to as the performance monitoring network, $pm_{net}$.